webplatform/docs-wpd/Infrastructure/procedures/Rebuilding_Semantic_Media_Wiki_when_job_queue_is_going_out_of_control/index.md

 ---
-title: Rebuilding SMW when job queue is going out of control
+title: 'Rebuilding SMW when job queue is going out of control'
 uri: 'WPD:Infrastructure/procedures/Rebuilding Semantic Media Wiki when job queue is going out of control'

 ---